 Location.
 39° 56.859′ N, 75° 7.459′ W. Marker is in Camden, New Jersey, in Camden County.
+It is in Cooper Grant.
 Marker is on Cooper Street.
 The marker is located at the Cooper Street/Rutgers University rail stop.
 Touch for map.
-Marker is in this post office area: Camden NJ 08102, United States of America.
+Marker is at or near this postal address: 206 Cooper St, Camden NJ 08102, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Edward Sharp House (within shouting distance of this marker); Cooper Street: the Gateway of Southern New Jersey (within shouting distance of this marker); Enslaved Africans Once Sold Here (about 500 feet away, measured in a direct line); The New Jersey Safe Deposit and Trust Company Building (about 500 feet away); Daniel Cooper Ferry Hotel (about 600 feet away); Cooper Street Historic District (about 600 feet away); One John F. Gerry Plaza (about 700 feet away); Jeremy Kane (about 800 feet away).
 Touch for a list and map of all markers in Camden.

 Credits.
 This page was last revised on April 23, 2023.
 It was originally submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 1,011 times since then and 377 times this year.
 Photos: 1, 2. submitted on September 9, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.